24/7 Emergency Service

 • Certified NFPA 20 & NFPA 25 fire pump technicians

-• Accurate performance testing with detailed reporting
+• Accurate performance testing with detailed compliance reporting

 • Fast, reliable service across Greater Vancouver

-• Commercial, industrial & high-rise specialization
+• Commercial, industrial, and high-rise specialization

 Book Your Fire Pump Inspection